andreihar/taibun.js/README.md

 `punctuation` String

-* `format` (default) - converts Chinese-style punctuation to Latin-style punctuation and capitalises words at the beginning of each sentence.
+* `format` (default) - converts Chinese-style punctuation to Latin-style punctuation and capitalises words at the beginning of each sentence
-* `none` - preserves Chinese-style punctuation and doesn't capitalise words at the beginning of new sentences.
+* `none` - preserves Chinese-style punctuation and doesn't capitalise words at the beginning of new sentences

 | text                                                                           | format                                                                                            | none                                                                                                 |
 | ------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------- |